--:--

 Thank you for watching

-A multimedia violence prevention program that teaches the basics in how to manage hurtful behavior in young children.
+Play Nicely is a multimedia violence prevention program that teaches the basics in how to manage hurtful behavior in young children.
 Everybody knows that violence is the problem in big parts of the world.
 Although there is no quick way to solve the violence problem, experts agree that part of the answer is how the parents respond to hurtful behavior in their young children.
 Play Nicely teaches you appropriate ways to respond the next time you see your child hurt another.

 The first edition of the Play Nicely multimedia program was developed in 2001.
 The content in the Play Nicely multimedia program and handbook is a culmination of information from multiple sources.
 We are grateful to those who contributed to the development process.
 Much of the content for the Play Nicely program was adapted from material and recommendations published by the American Academy of Pediatrics, the National Association for the Education of Young Children, and the American Psychological Association.
 The content has been further modified over the years based upon feedback from pediatricians, preschool teachers, mental health professionals, and parents.